Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_natasha.md

   - `langdetect` appears to be more effective with 2011 data (which you do note), maybe you could take a closer look at that subset of the data (or the `langdetect` options) to see what's going on.
 For analysis, have you considered removing stop words?
 This is also something you can test when you try to improve your classifier's accuracy.
 - **What I learned**
   - It is the first time I have read about the `langdetect` library.
 It's not something I need for any project as of now, but it might come in handy if I need to work with multilingual data down the road.
 The use of `os` also illustrated some of that library's capabilities.

+## Jordan
+- **What I Liked:** I really liked the sections comparing language use between the 2011 and 2019 twitter datasets, it's interesting how much things like this can show about social change over time.
+Your notebook is also very well presented and easy to follow.
+- **What could be improved:** This probably couldn't be improved without draining massive amounts of time from the rest of your project, but it looks like quite a few non-english tweets slipped through the cracks.
+Just a thought, but comparing tweets to an English wordlist might help you sift out the stragglers.
+- **What I learned:** The langdetect library seems useful, but at the same time not the most effective on small texts at least.
+I'm going to check it out, seems like it could be applied to many corpus linguistics problems.